 Once you have completed the event, try and keep walking if you can – especially if you feel dizzy.
 Walking will help to keep blood pumping back up to the head.
 Do not stand about getting cold.
 Get your kitbag and change into warm, dry clothing.

 Drink slowly and have something to eat from the recovery items you have packed in your kitbag.
 Some runners feel faint more than half an hour after finishing a race, often because they have not eaten anything.
 Again, do not drink excessively.

 Large doses of supplementary vitamins and minerals (such as iron) are not essential and produce no benefit if you have a healthy mixed diet, but additional vitamin C in small doses is reasonable if or when fresh fruit and vegetables are in short supply.

 Adequate preparation for a half marathon requires appropriate nutrition, hydration and rest.
 Athletes often consume isotonic, carbohydrate and protein drinks as well as energy gels and bars purchased in sports and health food shops in preparation for the event, which is considered safe practice.

 However, over the last two decades there have been an increasing number of commercially available compounds that claim to enhance performance.
 Some have been found to contain substances banned in other countries and other products (such as steroids) that are banned for use among competitive athletes.
 Such products are usually purchased via the internet and should not be used by anybody training for a sports event like The Big Half.

 Runners using performance-enhancing compounds that have not been licensed and regulated properly may experience serious side effects and increase their risk of developing heart disturbances that culminate in sudden death.

-There have been well-publicised cases of runners inadvertently using compounds in an attempt to help them fight fatigue during endurance events and this caused detrimental effects on their health, resulting in their death.
+There have been well-publicised cases of runners inadvertently using compounds such as DMAA (an amphetamine-like substance) in an attempt to help them fight fatigue during endurance events.
+This caused detrimental effects on their health, even resulting in their death.